Shamanism Resource Page | Atlas Studio

 The Path of the Shaman

-Have you ever felt drawn to call a friend or loved one and got on the phone and realized as the conversation unfolds that you were guided to call at that particular time for a clear reason, or found your car headed somewhere you had no intention of going and as you arrive, wondering why you are here and how you will be received only to be welcomed with open and hungry arms?
-In our culture these are all signs that you might be headed for a life as a modern shaman.
-I believe that we as a collective are looking for new expression of our religious nature and crave ritual and meaning in our daily practices.
-It is interesting how we are turning to one of the “oldest forms of the religious life – the practice of shamanism”.
-(Shamanism: An Expanded View of Reality 1987, Nicholson)
+Have you ever felt drawn to call a friend or loved one and got on the phone and realized as the conversation unfolds that you were guided to call at that particular time for a clear reason?
+Or perhaps you’ve found your car headed somewhere you had no intention of going and as you arrive, wondering why you are here and how you will be received only to be welcomed with open and hungry arms?
+In our culture these are all signs that you might be headed for a life as a modern Shaman.

 Shamanism is used to help release or overcome trauma, heal the body/mind/spirit, find inner strength, and to commune with nature.